Arbabpouri/EasyV2Ray/README.md

-# Free Config Retrieval Telegram Bot + Member Attraction 🤖 | English
+# Free V2Ray Configuration TelegramBot. + Member Attraction 🤖 | English

 This bot has two sections: Admin and User, each explained separately.